Age-of-consent reform: Netherlands

-Russia in 1998 lowered the age of consent from 16 to 14, but in 2002 raised the age of consent from 14 back to 16.
-Since then penalties have also generally increased.
-Vladimir Putin said that a party advocating lowering the age of consent cannot be legally registered (hence, be a legal party) in Russia.
+Norway

+In 2023, Norway proposed to lower the age of consent from 16 to 15.
+However, it was abandoned following its criticism by the Church of Norway.

+Africa

+Kenya

+In Kenya, it was debated to lower the age of consent from 18 to 16, within the Sexual Offences Act 2006.

 North America

 Canada

-In June 2006, the Canadian government proposed a bill to raise the age of consent from 14 to 16 (in 1890, it was raised from 12 to 14), while creating a near-age exemption for sex between 14- to 15-year-olds and partners less than 5 years older, and keeping an existing near-age clause for sex between 12 and 13 year olds and partners less than 2 years older.
+In June 2006, the Canadian government proposed a bill to raise the age of consent from 14 to 16 (in 1890, it was raised from 12 to 14), while creating a near-age exemption for sex between 14- and 15-year-olds and partners less than 5 years older, and keeping an existing near-age clause for sex between 12 and 13 year olds and partners less than 2 years older.
 The initiative also maintains a temporary exception for already existing marriages of minors 14 and 15 years old to adults, but forbids new marriages like these in the future.
 The law took effect May 1, 2008.